Education for Medical Dosimetry

-- Most programs require the applicant to be a registered radiation therapist or an individual with a baccalaureate degree with physical science pre-requisites.
+- Some programs require the applicant to be a registered radiation therapist or an individual with a baccalaureate degree with physical science pre-requisites.

-- Courses such as biology, physics, calculus — trigonometry, chemistry, anatomy & physiology, computer science, medical terminology and general health care are examples of typical pre-requisites.
+- Courses such as biology, physics, calculus, trigonometry, chemistry, anatomy and physiology, computer science, medical terminology and general health care are examples of typical pre-requisites.

-- The applicant will be required to interview with an admissions committee and is selected on a competitive basis.
+- The applicant may be required to interview with an admissions committee and will be selected on a competitive basis.

 - Some programs require that a clinical observation be completed in medical dosimetry to ensure the applicant understands the profession and can determine if the profession is a good fit.
 Applicants should contact the director of the medical dosimetry program to which they are applying for information about this requirement.